"When I was assessing different business schools, I wanted opportunities to get involved and explore. MIT is the leader in both."

 A lifelong connection

 MIT Sloan graduates have a strong tradition of engaging with and assisting current students.
 As advisors, they help guide students through their MIT Sloan experience and counsel them on future plans.
 As guest speakers, alumni enliven campus discussions and conferences, sharing real-world experiences and their expertise.
 As an integral part of the annual trips and treks, alumni arrange for industry tours and host receptions for visiting students.

-MIT Sloan's MBA is only a two-year program, but the connections students build last the rest of their lives.
+MIT Sloan's MBA is a two-year program, but the connections students build last a lifetime.
 MIT Sloan graduates leave with myriad professional skills and personal growth experiences that prepare them to take on future challenges.
-In addition, they are automatically connected to a network of more than 25,000 MIT Sloan alumni and 100,000 MIT alumni — successful leaders and innovators in a broad spectrum of industries and fields worldwide.
+In addition, they are automatically connected to a network of more than 25,000 MIT Sloan alumni and 120,000 MIT alumni — successful leaders and innovators in a broad spectrum of industries and fields worldwide.
 In more than 75 MIT Alumni Association Clubs around the world, fellow alumni foster close connections to one another and to MIT Sloan.